Getting There By Being Here

 Mini Moonscapes

-small paintings, full moons over Christchurch City at night by Anna Cull
+a small painting of a full moon over an abstract city at night by Anna Cull

 “Moonlight is the proof that there will always be light in darkness.”
 Debayan Ghosh